 - Have not been in contact with someone with COVID-19 in the past 14 days

-- Must frequently wash their hands, limit interactions with others, practice social distancing, are restricted to only the locations designated by the facility, and must limit time outside of the patient’s room.
+- Must frequently wash their hands, limit interactions with others, practice social distancing, and must limit time outside of the patient’s room.

-- Will be required to wear a surgical face mask during their hospital visit per CDC and CMS guidelines.
-If a visitor or single designated caregiver does not have a surgical face mask, the facility will provide one.
+- Will be expected to wear a well-fitted face mask during their hospital visit despite the state’s recent decision to end the mask mandate.
+If a visitor or single designated caregiver does not have a well-fitted face mask, the facility will provide one for use.

 Visitors will not be allowed: